Codecooo/FlutterSharpRpc/README.md

 Note: Those publish instructions are also suitable publish/deploy with [MSIX](https://pub.dev/packages/msix).

 ## 🙏 Credit
+Thanks to YehudaKremer for making the original [FlutterCsharpRpc](https://github.com/YehudaKremer/FlutterCsharpRpc) which this package based from. <br>
 This package based on Michael K Snead's article on medium: [Flutter, C# and JSON RPC](https://medium.com/@aikeru/flutter-c-and-json-rpc-f325be6764bd)

 ---